FahadAkash/FahadAkash/README.md

 **🐱 My Github Data**

-> 🏆 590 Contributions in the Year 2023
+> 🏆 12 Contributions in the Year 2023
  >
-> 📦 9.1 MB Used in Github's Storage
+> 📦 1GB Used in Github's Storage
  >
 > 💼 Opted to Hire
  >
-> 📜 82 Public Repositories
+> 📜 16 Public Repositories
  >
 > 🔑 124 Private Repositories
  >